The 8 best pressure washers and pressure cleaners in 2026 – tested by our experts

 - Lance feels short

 A good option for cars, fences and driveways, the Makita HW111 is compact, stable and has wheels to help make manoeuvring easy despite its weight.
-The pressure washer is relatively simple but cleans well and is supplied with a choice of sprays, integrated hose reel and foam sprayer.
+The pressure washer is relatively simple but cleans well and is supplied with a choice of sprays, an integrated hose reel and a foam sprayer.

 How to choose the best pressure washer or cleaner